georchestra/geofence/georchestra.md

 Your **GeoFence** instance should be reachable at http://mygeorchestra/geofence/.

-As it stands behind the security-proxy, only users belonging to the ```ROLE_ADMINISTRATOR``` group may access the admin UI.
+As it stands behind the security-proxy, only users belonging to the ```ADMINISTRATOR``` group may access the admin UI.

 ###Web Interface